atifkhan161/vs-redoc-viewer/README.md

 ## Preview

 To  start
-* Open the swagger file and press F1.
+* Open the yaml/json file and press F1.
 * Run the Command `Redoc Viewer`.